larsgw/citation.js/docs/output_formats.md

 ### Bibliography & Citation

+Bibliography and citation formatting is done by the [citeproc-js](https://github.com/Juris-M/citeproc-js/) engine, currently maintained by Frank Bennett.

 | Option | Description |
 |--------|-------------|
 | `format` | Output format: `object` (JS object), or any dictionary |